DonMVB/aws/AWS_Assoc_SAA_C02.md

 ## 5.4.
 Simple Workflow Service (SWF) (Updated 9/28/2020)

 ### 5.4.1.
 SWF Simplified:
 SWF is a web service that makes it easy to coordinate work across distributed application components.
 SWF has a range of use cases including media processing, web app backends, business process workflows, and analytical pipelines.
-Tasks: processing steps in an application - exec code, HTTP web service call, people, scripts, lamba functions, etc. Amazon uses this for its order processing / shipping pipeline in the warehouse.
+- Tasks: processing steps in an application - exec code, HTTP web service call, people, scripts, lamba functions, etc.  NOTE: SQS uses messages, SWF uses tasks (common test question).
+- Delivery: gaurantees single Delivery ONCE.
+Most test tools advise to prefer tasks + single delivery, even though messages is also legit.
+- Amazon uses this for its order processing / shipping pipeline in the warehouse.
 No real restriction on programming language.

 ### 5.4.2.
 SWF Key Details (Updated 9/28/2020)
 - SWF is a way of coordinating tasks between application and people.
 It is a service that combines digital and human-oriented workflows.
 Related workflows are called a "domain".
 (Added 9/28/2020)